whc004/lab5/README.md

 ./travel_guides/berlitz1/WhereToIstanbul.txt
 ./travel_guides/berlitz1/WhereToLakeDistrict.txt
 ```
 We can find the file that is bigger than 80 kibibyte but smaller than 90 kibibyte by using command ```find -size +80k -size -90k```.
-It is useful for checking the size of the file.
-When we want clear the memory for some more extra space, we may choose to delete the bigger file first and use this command for finding the path of those files.
 ## find -used
 ```
 [cs15lwi23agm@ieng6-202]:written_2:594$ find -used +0